Freestyle Music Park: Sale of former park property

-On April 6, 2019, John Rhodes, managing partner of the new ownership group, stated that he did not have any immediate plans for the property, and that he was not against selling the property undeveloped.
+Rhodes, managing partner of the new ownership group, stated on April 6, 2019, that he did not have any immediate plans for the property, and that he was not against selling the property undeveloped.
 Rhodes stated that he was in no rush to develop the property as there might be others who wanted it more than he did.
 He did state that he had some ideas for the property, but that he had to find out from his contractor if any of his ideas would work with the existing buildings.